hh/org/blog/content/about.md

 +++
 title = "about"
 draft = false
-weight = 2002
+type = "about"
 +++

 We are a tech company based in the Bay of Plenty, Aotearoa New Zealand.

+We are cool.
 We design and develop new software solutions that achieve amazing things through collaboration with business, government and community groups.